 Dr. Mark is a veterinarian.
 He has been working with dogs for more than 40 years.

-A lot of new puppy owners complain about the mess that their new puppy creates.
-Puppies like to go outside and play in the yard, climb on furniture, chew and slobber on toys, and some even have “accidents” in the house that stain the carpet.
+A lot of new puppy owners complain about their mess.
+Puppies like to play in dirt, climb on furniture, chew and slobber on toys, and some even have “accidents” in the house that stain the carpet.

-Some dog breeds are more likely to make a mess around your house than others.
-If you choose to bring home a Newfoundland, for example, your dog is going to slobber, shed a lot, and when it is time to clean up after them after their walk each day, you will be faced with a massive problem.
+But some dog breeds are more likely to make a mess around your house than others.
+If you choose to bring home a Newfoundland, for example, your dog is going to slobber and shed a lot, and when it is time to clean up after them after their walk each day, you will be faced with a massive problem.

 Some other breeds are among the cleanest.
 They do not slobber, do not shed much, prefer the couch to digging in the back yard, do not make much of a mess when they do go out, and are easy to housetrain.
-The seven best choices for a dog that will allow you to keep your house clean are:
+Here are the seven best choices for a dog that will allow you to keep your house clean.

 7 Cleanest Dog Breeds